OhLeMatt/COM418-2022-CMProject/README.md

 ![normalize accuracy demo](images/normacc_small.gif)

 * Weighted by Beat Importance: weight the suggestion by beat importance.
-For example in 4/4 time, the importance is as such: **ONE** two **three** four where the one has the highest importance, the three slightly less, and the two and four have about the same, lesser importance.
+For example in 4/4 time, the importance is as such: **ONE** two **three** four,  where the one has the highest importance, the three slightly less, and the two and four have about the same, lesser importance.

 ![weighted](images/weighted.gif)